Need Skills? Use Telka's tools

 This website is a work in progress.
-If you don't find the answer to your question here, email Telka.
-Due to a high volume of incoming emails, responses may be delayed but Telka does answer all emails.
-Thank you for taking an interest in this site and visit again soon!
+If you don't find the answer to your mental health question here, email Telka directly.
+Due to a high volume, responses may be delayed but, Telka does answer all emails.
+Thank you for taking an interest in this site and please visit again soon!

 1. Like everything medical, mental health is a covered benefit with most health insurance.
 First step is to locate the mental health providers listed in your mental health provider directory.